 Whether you’re coming downriver by slow boat from Huay Xai (Bokèo) in northern Laos (across the river from Chiang Khong in northern Thailand); or upriver from Luang Prabang, our overnight kayaking tours all start from Ban Lad Khammune, a remote riverside village nearly 60kms upriver from Luang Prabang.

-The next day you cruise to Ban Lad Khammune about 3 hours downriver.
-It’s possible to do the 240 km trip in a fast boat from Huay Xai to Ban Lad Khammune in a day, but it is noisy, quite uncomfortable, and occasionally dangerous.
+The next day you cruise to Ban Lad Khammune (GPS coordinates are 20° 2’41.57″N and 101°58’14.18″E) arriving about 3 hours later.
+It’s possible to do the 240 km trip in a fast boat from Huay Xai to Ban Lad Khammune in a day, but it is noisy, uncomfortable, and can be very dangerous.